sudoskys/StableDiffusionBook/docs/paint/Practicalguide.en.md

 To get the desired result, we change `style` to `[style:10]`

-In Automatic 1111's WebUi prompt method, [x:10] tells stable diffusion until the tenth step before rendering the prompt.
+In Automatic 1111's WebUi prompt method, [x:10] tells Stable Diffusion until the tenth step before rendering the prompt.

 By the time 10 steps are reached, a basic image has been formed, so styling pollutes the main component recklessly, instead acting like an IMG2IMG (which you can think of as a form of Img2img) over the existing image